Launceston/Devonport to Queenstown.

 -

 Gormanston...Take the right turn at Karlsons Gap to view the 1883 discovered Iron Blow mine, the origin of the Mt Lyell Mining Company.
 Car parking, interpretations and an exciting viewing platform.
-Drive back to Karlsons Gap for the short boardwalk to view Horsetail Falls but get the best view of it from the vehicle parking bay just as you start the spectacular descent into.....
+Drive back to Karlsons Gap for the short boardwalk to view Horsetail Falls but get the best view of the falls from the vehicle parking bay just as you start the spectacular descent into.....

 -